 The Contractor shall conduct reach-in care coordination for members incarcerated for 20 or more days and shall commence upon the knowledge of an anticipated release date.
 The contractor shall collaborate with justice system stakeholders (e.g., jails/prisons/detention facilities, courts, law enforcement, and community supervision agencies) to identify justice involved members with chronic and/or complex physical and/or behavioral health care needs prior to the member's release.
-Additionally, the Contractor shall conduct reach-in care coordination for incarcerated members who have substance use disorder and/or meet medical necessity criteria to receive Medication Assisted Treatment (MAT).
+Additionally, the Contractor shall conduct reach-in care coordination for incarcerated members who have substance use disorder and/or meet medical necessity criteria to receive Medications for Opioid Use Disorder (MOUD).